Toward Neural-Network-Guided Program Synthesis and Verification: Predicate Synthesis from Positive/Negative Examples

 We can easily extend our approach to synthesize formulas consisting of non-linear constraints such as polynomial constraints of a bounded degree and modulo operations.
 For that purpose, we just need to add auxiliary inputs like \(x^2, x\,\mod\,2\) to a NN.
 We have tested our tool for quadratic inequalities of the form \(ax^2+bxy+cy^2+dx+ey+f>0\) (where \(-4\le a,b,c,d,e\le 4\) and \(-9\le f\le 9\); for ovals, we allowed \(f\) to range over \([-200,199]\) because there are only few positive examples for small values of \(f\)), and their disjunctions.
 For a quadratic formula \(\form(x,y)\), we set \(P=\set{(x,y,x^2,xy,y^2)\mid (x,y)\in \Z^2 \cap ([-20,20]\times[-20,20]), \models \form(x,y)}\) and \(N=\set{(x,y,x^2,xy,y^2)\mid (x,y)\in \Z^2 \cap ([-20,20]\times[-20,20]), \models \neg\form(x,y)}\) as the sets of positive and negative examples, respectively.

-The table below shows the result for a single quadratic inequality.
-We have prepared four instances for each of ovals, parabolas, and hyperbolas; the instances used in the experiment are visualized in Appendix~\ref{sec:deg2instances} (Instances \#1--\#12).
-As can be seen in the table, the tool worked very well.
+The table below shows the result for a single quadratic inequality. \iffull We have prepared four instances for each of ovals, parabolas, and hyperbolas; the instances used in the experiment are visualized in Appendix~\ref{sec:deg2instances} (Instances \#1--\#12). \else We have prepared four instances for each of ovals, parabolas, and hyperbolas. \fi As can be seen in the table, the tool worked very well.

-We have also prepared six instances of formulas of the form \(A\lor B\), where \(A\) and \(B\) are quadratic inequalities; they are visualized as Instances \#13--\#18 in Appendix~\ref{sec:deg2instances}.
-The result is shown in the table below.
+\iffull We have also prepared six instances of formulas of the form \(A\lor B\), where \(A\) and \(B\) are quadratic inequalities; they are visualized as Instances \#13--\#18 in Appendix~\ref{sec:deg2instances}. \else We have also prepared six instances of formulas of the form \(A\lor B\), where \(A\) and \(B\) are quadratic inequalities. \fi The result is shown in the table below.
 The NN with 32 nodes performed reasonably well, considering the difficulty of the task.
 All the failures actually came from Instances \#16 and \#18, and the tool succeeded for the other instances.
-For \#16, the tool struggled to correctly recognize the oval \(-2x^2-2xy-2y^2-3x-4y+199>0\) (\(-2x^2-2xy-2y^2-3x-4y+197>0\) was instead generated as a candidate; they differ at only two points \((0,9)\) and \((0,-11)\)), and for \#18, it failed to recognize the hyperbola \(-4x^2-4xy+y^2+2x-2y-2>0\). \TS{Can we explain a reason of the failure?
-Does \#retry = 0 mean the lack of data?} \nk{That is not so important, and given the space restriction, I would not discuss it.
-Just for TS: as I've explained in the slack, the main possible causes are: (i) our ignorance of information from the 3rd and 4th layers, and (ii) an error during the approximation of floating point numbers by integers.} \TS{Yes, the case of \#16 is explained by the discussion on the slack.
-I've wanted to know more about \#18.}
+For \#16, the tool struggled to correctly recognize the oval \(-2x^2-2xy-2y^2-3x-4y+199>0\) (\(-2x^2-2xy-2y^2-3x-4y+197>0\) was instead generated as a candidate; they differ at only two points \((0,9)\) and \((0,-11)\)), and for \#18, it failed to recognize the hyperbola \(-4x^2-4xy+y^2+2x-2y-2>0\).